HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ## hc!toggle_enforce_identity
 Also known as: `hc!tei`

-Allows trusted users to toggle whether a ⬡-Drone's avatar is automatically replaced with the uniform ⬡-Drone avatar seen in Hive channels.
+Allows Trusted Users to toggle whether a ⬡-Drone's avatar is automatically replaced with the uniform ⬡-Drone avatar seen in Hive channels.

 Examples:
 - `hc!tei 0001` will toggle Identity Enforcement for ⬡-Drone 0001, turning it on if it was off, and off if it was on.